 Because of the vast amounts of data and multiple systems associated with our facilities, we need to combine and simplify the metrics to gain insight from our FM data.
 There are a number of technical ways to assemble and integrate data, but the details of those are not important for this discussion.

-The key point is that integrating your facility metrics in a single set of scorecards provides some specific benefits:
+The key point is that integrating your facility management metrics in a single set of scorecards provides some specific benefits:

 - One “stop to shop” for facility data (quicker to reference, quicker to find commonly used data, quicker response to ad-hoc questions).